maxhbr/myconfig/udoo/README.md

-# myconfig for the toppic: root
+# myconfig for the host: udoo